Fire and rescue services

 If you're involved in an accident, don't move your vehicle until a police officer permits it.

-If you plan to drive or travel by car:
+If you plan to drive in Nicaragua:

 More information: